nashehannafii/nashehannafii.github.io/_pages/about.md

 ---

-I’m **Youran (Echo) Zhou**, a data scientist, educator, and researcher specializing in **missing data**, **generative modeling**, and **applied machine learning**.
+I’m **Nasheh Annafii**, a data scientist, educator, and researcher specializing in **missing data**, **generative modeling**, and **applied machine learning**.
 My work focuses on developing robust tools and methods to improve data quality and enable reliable analysis across real-world domains such as healthcare, insurance, and finance.

 With over five years of teaching and mentoring experience in data science, AI, and analytics, I am passionate about making complex methods accessible to diverse learners.
 I have taught and supported students from undergraduate to postgraduate levels and actively contribute as a lecturer, tutor, and academic mentor My goal is to empower future data scientists through practical, inclusive, and research-informed learning experiences.